chazzconi25/IC322-Portfolio/README.md

 I'm maintaining this Portfolio for IC322: Computer Networks.
 If you're visiting, you're *not* welcome!
 Do feel free to leave feedback by opening an issue or submitting a merge request.

-Currently in debt TWO weeks.
-I will pay it in time. (ironically this is a good thing)
+Currently in debt 1.5 weeks.
+I did not pay it in time. (ironically this is a good thing)

 1. [Week One: The Internet](/week01/README.md)